Brush-Tailed Bettong (Woylie)

 Sexual maturity occurs between 170 and 180 days at which point a female will begin to produce 3 babies a year on average.

-Brush tailed bettongs will communicate through scent using urine, faeces and rubbing a scent gland.
-Their sense of smell is well developed so they can determine the location of the fungi which they eat.
+Brush-tailed bettongs will communicate through scent using urine, faeces and rubbing a scent gland.
+Their sense of smell is well developed so they can determine the location of the fungi which they eat just using their nose.

 They are nocturnal.
-The day is spent sleeping in their nest with most of their foraging takes place at dusk and dawn.
+The day is spent sleeping in their nest with most of their foraging taking place at dusk and dawn.

-The nest site is protected against other brush tailed bettongs.
+The nest site is protected against other brush-tailed bettongs.
+Their nest is created from sticks and leaves at the base of a tree.
+They may use many nests at a single time.
 They will maintain a home range for feeding in and this may overlap with others.

 When moving around they hop on their back legs holding the forearms close to the body.